 Good news, acceptance does not mean you have to accept the situation you are in if you do not like it.
 I am going to define acceptance as tuning into what is trying to happen and focusing your energy in that direction.

 When I was diagnosed with Hypothyroidism and Hashimoto’s as a young woman with a lot of dreams to fulfill, I accepted that was a life-long diagnosis as my doctor’s had said.
 What I also accepted was the call to research ALL of the ways in which I could live in the best way possible with the disease.
-I did end up healing after about six years, but if I didn’t sit in that disease for all of that time, I would not have had the opportunity to learn as much as I did and help you more completely.
+I have experienced a great amount of healing, but if I didn’t sit in that disease for all of that time, I would not have had the opportunity to learn as much as I did and help you more completely.
 If I did not accept my doctor's diagnosis I may have worked against what was trying to happen and gotten worse or slowed down the healing process.